umijs/qiankun/docs/api/README.md

       If configured as `function`, the timing of all subapplication static resources will be controlled by yourself.

     - jsSandbox - `boolean` - optional, whether to open the js sandbox, default is `true`.

+    - sandbox - `boolean` | `{ strictStyleIsolation?: boolean }` - optional，optional, whether to open the js sandbox, default is `true`.

+      When configured as `{strictStyleIsolation: true}`, qiankun will convert the container dom of each application to a [shadow dom](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM), to ensure that the style of the application will not leak to the global.

     - singular - `boolean | ((app: RegistrableApp<any>) => Promise<boolean>);` - optional，whether is a singular mode，default is `true`.